Mariya1285/Codeathon/README.md

 ## Howto:
-    `python3 main.py` to run the program
+    `python3 run_script.py` to run the program
-    `python3 main.py --mode "input"` to add new user.
+   Enter new name in the text field of the UI and submit the new user button to add new user.
 Start turning left, right, up, down after inputting the new name.
 Turn slowly to avoid blurred images

 To achieve best accuracy, please try to mimick what I did here in this gif while inputting new subject:

 ![GIF Demo](https://media.giphy.com/media/3o7aD7CZ6C3RLCvLgs/giphy.gif)

-### Flags:
-   `--mode "input"` to add new user into the data set

 ## General Information:
-Project: Facial Recogition
+Project: Facial Recogition for E-VOTING(GHCI CODEATHON)

-This is a simple minified version of a bigger project I was working on this summer.

 ### Info on the models I used: